Choosing a Vector Database: Milvus vs. Chroma DB

 Billion/trillion-scale vector support | Yes | No. It can only handle up to one million vectors. |

-Milvus features a distributed system with separate computing and storage components, providing seamless scalability up to billions or even trillions of vectors from various embedding models to accommodate increasing business needs.
+Milvus features a distributed system with separate computing and storage components, providing seamless scalability up to billions or even trillions of vectors to accommodate increasing business needs.
 This architecture also allows independent scaling of computing and storage resources, offering flexibility and cost-effectiveness aligned with evolving business requirements.

 Moreover, Milvus can dynamically allocate new nodes to an action group, speeding up operations or reducing the number of nodes, thus freeing resources for other actions.
 Dynamically allocating nodes allows for easier scaling and resource planning and guarantees low latency and high throughput.